Restorative justice: Stories and Case Studies

+Sharon Daniel created an interactive documentary, Inside the Distance, (2013) that shares experiences from Belgian victims, offenders, and mediators.
+This project has been exhibited at the European Forum for Restorative Justice and the U.S. National Center on Restorative Justice.

 Recidivism

-Reduction of recidivism is also a goal of RJ, secondary to the restoration of offenders.
+Reduction of recidivism is also a goal of restorative justice, secondary to the restoration of offenders.
 Proponents argue that it can prevent reoffending and deter other potential criminals.
-Critics counter that RJ does not significantly influence crime rates.
+Critics counter that restorative justice does not significantly influence crime rates.

 While some older studies showed mixed results, as of 2013, studies that compared recidivism rates have become more definitive and in favor of restorative justice.
 Some studies claim modest, relative reductions, but more recent studies are finding significant and meaningful reductions in recidivism rates (see below).

 A 1998 meta-analysis by Bonta et al. found that restorative justice programs caused mild reductions in reoffending rates.
-Latimer, Dowden and Muise carried out a meta-analysis that provided a more precise definition. conducted the second meta-analysis on the effectiveness of RJ.
+Latimer, Dowden and Muise carried out a meta-analysis that provided a more precise definition. conducted the second meta-analysis on the effectiveness of restorative justice.
 This study is important because it addresses the file-drawer problem.
 Also, some of the studies analyzed implemented a randomized controlled trial (a gold standard in research methods), although this does not represent the majority of studies included.
-This meta-analysis lends empirical support for the effectiveness of RJ to lower recidivism rates and increase compliance and satisfaction rates.
+This meta-analysis lends empirical support for the effectiveness of restorative justice to lower recidivism rates and increase compliance and satisfaction rates.
 However, the authors caution that a self-selection bias is rife through most studies of restorative justice.
 They reference authors from one study who found no evidence that restorative justice has a treatment effect on recidivism beyond a self-selection effect.

-The third meta-analysis on the effectiveness of RJ was conducted by Bradshaw, Roseborough, and Umbreit in 2006.
-The results of this meta-analysis add empirical support for the effectiveness of RJ in reducing juvenile recidivism rates.
-Since then, studies by Baffour in (2006) and Rodriguez (2007) have also concluded that RJ reduces recidivism rates compared to the traditional justice system.
-Bergseth (2007) and Bouffard (2012) supported these findings and also concluded that there may be some long-term effects of RJ over the traditional justice system; as well as RJ being more effective with serious crimes, RJ participants are less likely to commit serious crimes if they do re-offend and they go longer without re-offending.
-All of these studies found that RJ is equally effective regardless of race.
+The third meta-analysis on the effectiveness of restorative justice was conducted by Bradshaw, Roseborough, and Umbreit in 2006.
+The results of this meta-analysis add empirical support for the effectiveness of restorative justice in reducing juvenile recidivism rates.
+Since then, studies by Baffour in (2006) and Rodriguez (2007) have also concluded that restorative justice reduces recidivism rates compared to the traditional justice system.
+Bergseth (2007) and Bouffard (2012) supported these findings and also concluded that there may be some long-term effects of restorative justice over the traditional justice system; as well as restorative justice being more effective with serious crimes, restorative justice participants are less likely to commit serious crimes if they do re-offend and they go longer without re-offending.
+All of these studies found that restorative justice is equally effective regardless of race.